 Planting & Care

-1) When selecting a container for your bay laurel, be sure it has plenty of holes in the bottom as drainage is essential.
-The pot size should be 2 times the size of the one it initially came in.2) A good potting soil such as Miracle Grow should be fine for filling in the open space, try to leave space in the top for watering.
+When selecting a container for your bay laurel, be sure it has plenty of holes in the bottom as drainage is essential.
+The pot size should be 2 times the size of the one it initially came in.

-Watering (potted): Stick your finger into the potting soil down to a depth of 2 inches and feel around for any moisture.
-If the soil is drying out, go ahead and water it until you see it escaping the drainage holes and then stop.
+2. Watering: Stick your finger into the potting soil down to a depth of 2 inches and feel around for any moisture.
+If the soil is drying out, go ahead and water it until you see it escaping the drainage holes and then stop, or until your ground-planted Bay Laurel's soil is moist.
 If there is some moisture present, leave it be until the soil dries a bit more.